-Re[ad]generate aims to regenerate reading.
-It supports children in bushfire and flood-affected communities by delivering books written and illustrated by First Nations authors and artists.
+Re[ad]generate aimed to regenerate reading.
+It supported children in bushfire and flood-affected communities by delivering books written and illustrated by First Nations authors and artists.

-Donations made to the gofundme campaign will support the purchasing, and distribution of books by Blak creatives, to communities who need it most.
+Donations made to the gofundme campaign supported the purchasing, and distribution of books by Blak creatives, to communities who need it most.

 POETRY IN FIRST LANGUAGES

 Yallumba Būrajāh Banggliga